 Technology and Innovation – Sponsored by Hero Security

 The Technology and Innovation Award recognizes a business that develops advanced or innovative technologies to meet the needs of industry.
 This business contributes to making the Greater Westside a strong and rapidly growing innovation economy, and is creating a positive impact in their industry and community.

 An individual, business, organization or a particular event that contributes to a vibrant community by celebrating arts, culture and/or heritage.
 Awarded for originality, ingenuity, and resourcefulness within the creative sector (music, dance, visual art, literature, decorative and applied Art).

-Home Based Business- Sponsored by Work BC
+Home Based Business- Sponsored by Snap Photography

 This award is presented to a business operating from home for more than 1 year, that has gained a positive reputation and demonstrates excellence in innovation management, marketing, customer service and integrity.
 Business must have a valid business license on the Greater Westside.